DeustoDatacom/MUMA-visual-analytics/visual-analytics.md

 Source + quarter + income > Show me, heatmap.
 Columns YEAR, click on + (adds column Q)

 In Marks, sum(income) is redundant as label and color.
-If remove label, pure heatmap
+If remove label, pure heatmap.

+Change palette to Grey warm.

 Interpretation: